libp2p/specs/connections/muxer-sel-in-sec-handshake.md

 an empty result, and the multistream-selection protocol MUST be run to negotiate the muxer.

-(TBD: in some cases early abortion is desireable)

 ### Muxer selection over Noise

 The libp2p Noise implementation allows the Noise handshake process to carry early data.
-[Noise-Early-Data] is carried in the second and third message of the handshake pattern:
+[Noise-Early-Data] is carried in the second and third message of the handshake pattern as illustrated in the following message sequence chart.

     XX:
     -> e
-    <- e, ee, s, es
+    <- e, ee, s, es, _early-data_
-    -> s, se
+    -> s, se, _early-data_

 At the end of the handshake pattern, both the client and server have received the peer's early data.
 The Noise protocol does not perform the protocol